Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * SCHC receiver sends an SCHC ACK after every window even if there is no missing tiles.
 * SCHC sender waits for the SCHC ACK from the SCHC receiver before sending tiles from next window.
-If the SCHC ACK is not received it should send an SCHC ACK REQ up to MAX_ACK_REQUESTS time as described previously.
+If the SCHC ACK is not received, it should send an SCHC ACK REQ up to MAX_ACK_REQUESTS time as described previously.

 This OPTIONAL feature will prevent a device to transmit full payload if the